 The Maltese can be traced to ancient origins and was once a great favorite of the wealthy and elite citizens of the Roman Empire.
 In fact, they were frequently carried by ladies of the nobility in their sleeves which led to another moniker as the Maltese Sleeve Dog.

-: Solid white is the standard, though lemon color on the
+Color: Solid white is the standard, though lemon color on the ears is acceptable.

 Chris Christensen Systems, are a must to avoid damaging

 the coat.
 This Wood Pin Brush along with a coarse tooth butter comb are two basic essentials.